 - To review with management, the independent auditors and the Company's legal advisors (as appropriate) any legal, regulatory or compliance matters, including any correspondence with regulators or government agencies and any employee complaints or published reports that raise material issues regarding the Company's financial statements or accounting policies and any significant changes in accounting standards or rules promulgated by the Financial Accounting Standards Board, the SEC or other regulatory authorities.

 - To discuss generally the types of information to be disclosed and the presentation to be made in earnings releases, including the use of non-GAAP financial data, and in financial information and earnings guidance (if any) given to analysts and ratings agencies.

 - As such, the Committee will review all press releases and publicly-distributed information of a financial nature prior to dissemination.

 - To review (if any) any material off-balance sheet transactions, arrangements and obligations (including contingent obligations) and any other relationships of the Company with unconsolidated entities that may have a current or future material effect on the Company's financial statements.

-- To review and discuss with the independent auditor, the Company's Chief Financial Officer and other senior financial and accounting personnel: (a) the adequacy and effectiveness of the Company's internal controls (including any significant deficiencies and significant changes in internal controls reported to the Committee by the independent auditor or management; (b) the Company's internal audit procedures; and (c) the adequacy and effectiveness of the Company's disclosures controls and procedures, and management reports thereon.
+- To review and discuss with the independent auditor, the Company's Chief Financial Officer and other senior financial and accounting personnel: (a) the adequacy and effectiveness of the Company's internal controls (including any material weaknesses, significant deficiencies or significant changes in internal controls reported to the Committee by the independent auditor or management; (b) the Company's internal audit procedures; and (c) the adequacy and effectiveness of the Company's disclosure controls and procedures, and management reports thereon.

 - To review any recommendations of the independent auditor, the Company's Chief Financial Officer and other senior financial and accounting personnel for the improvement of internal control procedures or particular areas where new or more detailed controls or procedures are desirable.